-- 1. Develop a Christian education curriculum that can be used in a church. - 2.
-Demonstrate appropriate techniques for teaching the Bible and Bible related content. - 3.
-Exhibit a knowledge and understanding of the significant role of Christian education in the life of the Christian Church. - 4.
-Embrace the importance of systematic Bible teaching in the church.
+- 1. Exhibit a knowledge and understanding of the significant role of Christian education in the life of the Church. - 2.
+Demonstrate appropriate techniques for teaching the Bible and Bible related content to the various age groups represented in the Church. - 3.
+Understand and demonstrate a working knowledge of both pedagogy and andragogy within the skills of a Bible teacher. - 4.
+Embrace the importance of systematic Bible teaching in the Church. - 5.
+Demonstate an understanding of family life Christian education that can occur in various venues outside of the classroom.

 FIRST SEMESTER SECOND SEMESTER SUMMER SEMESTER

-OR 101 1 EG 112 3 PF 100 Personal & 3
+OR 101 1 EG 112 3 BL 100 Biblical Financial 3

-Orientation Communication Skills II Business Finance
+Orientation to College Communication Skills II Concepts

 EG 101 Communication 3 NT 101 3 CE 101 Educational 3

 Skills I New Testament Survey Ministries of the Church

-OT 101 Old Testament 3 MH 101 3
+OT 101 Old Testament 3 MH 101 3 Elective 1

 Survey General Mathematics

-HY 101 3 NT 112 3
+HY 101 3 NT 112 The Life and 3

-World History I Life & Teaching of Jesus
+World History I Teachings of Jesus

-IT 122 3
+IT 102 Introduction to 3

 Microsoft Office Suites

-TOTAL 13 TOTAL 12 TOTAL 6
+TOTAL 13 TOTAL 12 Total 7

 FIRST SEMESTER SECOND SEMESTER SUMMER SEMESTER

 CE 231Spiritual Formation 3 TH 201 Christian Doctrine 3 CE 224 Family Life 3

 Christian Education

-CE 202 Christian Ed. of 3 CE 211 Christian Education 3 HY 210 Church History 3
+CE 202 Christian Ed. of 3 CE 211 Christian Education 3

 Children OR CD 204 of Youth

 Methods & Material for

 Teaching Children

 EG 102 Public Speaking 3 PY 201 General Psychology 3

 CE 240 Techniques of 3 CE 222 Christian Education 3

 Teaching Sunday School of Adults

-TOTAL 12 TOTAL 12 TOTAL 6
+TOTAL 12 TOTAL 12 TOTAL 3